ganrad/aks-aspnet-sqldb-rest/README.md

     2018-12-23 05:26:39Z: Listening for Jobs
     ```

-    Minimize this terminal window for now as you will only be using it to view the results of a Azure DevOps build.
+    Minimize this terminal window for now as you will only be using it to view the results of an Azure DevOps build.
 Before proceeding, open another terminal (WSL Ubuntu/Putty) window and login (SSH) into the Linux VM.

 In subsequent sections, we will configure *Azure DevOps Services* to use the build container as a *self-hosted* agent to perform application and container builds.